Yes, we definitely think that you can call yourself climate neutral!

 In theory climate neutrality is when the difference between the emissions you cause and the emissions that you prevent from reaching the atmosphere is zero.
 The challenge with this is partly to calculate the exact carbon footprint for an individual, and also to find ways to reliably prevent emissions from reaching the atmosphere or remove emissions from the atmosphere.

 When it comes to measuring your own climate footprint, there are very advanced methods to do this.
 We have chosen a simple estimate to make it as easy as possible for you to start doing something about climate change without having to spend a lot of time in carbon dioxide calculators where you need to enter exact air mileage, kWh consumption etc.

 So are there measurable and good ways to remove emissions from the atmosphere or measurable and good ways to prevent emissions to be released in the atmosphere?
 Yes there are!
-We have chosen to invest in CDM and Gold Standard-certified climate projects, and you can read more om how that works here: Does climate offsetting really make a difference?.
+We have chosen to invest in Gold Standard-certified climate projects, and you can read more om how that works in the answer to the question Does climate offsetting really make a difference?

 Is it then impossible to consider one self as climate neutral since you cannot calculate your exact carbon footprint?
 Well, we believe it’s still possible.
 To ensure that our users are climate neutral, as far as we can, our profiles are designed to compensate for more than twice as much as the overall impact of your lifestyle while doing everything we can to ensure the reliability of the projects.
 This way there is a buffer that compensates for miscalculations of your emissions and for risks in the projects we invest in.
 With a two-fold compensation, we should be on the safe side, and most likely even be climate-positive.